dianagudu/fedservice_docker/README.md

   - [seid](https://seid.fedservice.testbed.oidcfed.incubator.geant.org)
   - [swamid](https://swamid.fedservice.testbed.oidcfed.incubator.geant.org)

-The setup uses Let's Encrypt certificates.
+The setup uses Let's Encrypt certificates and Docker swarm.
 The compose file is [here](docker-compose.tii.yml).

 You can also display the payload of an entity that has the provided entity id (given by its URL) as follows: